dmbarbour/glas/docs/GlasCLI.md

   * *delete* - remove a file.
 Use status to observe potential error.
   * *rename:NewFileName* - rename a file.
  * **close:FileRef** - Release the file reference.
- * **read:(from:FileRef, count:Nat)** - Response is list of 1..Count bytes taken from input stream.
+ * **read:(from:FileRef, count:Nat)** - Response is list of up to Count available bytes taken from input stream.
 Returns fewer than Count if input buffer is empty.
-Fails if would respond with empty list.
  * **write:(to:FileRef, data:Binary)** - write a list of bytes to file.
  * **status:FileRef** - Return a representation of the state of the system object.
   * *init* - the 'open' request hasn't been fully processed yet.